-DEC did not participate in the Best Management Practices Evaluation with USFS and ADFG in 2022.
+DEC did not participate in the Best Management Practices Evaluation with USFS and ADFG in 2023 as USFS-proposed locations did not have direct relationships the protection of drinking water sources or public health.

 VIII.
-Tasks and Initiatives for Calendar Year 2023
+Tasks and Initiatives for Calendar Year 2024

-In addition to the standard FRPA implementation tasks on state, private, and federal lands, the department expects to complete the following tasks in 2023:
+In addition to the standard FRPA implementation tasks on state, private, and federal lands, the department expects to complete the following tasks in 2024: